 The full page newspaper ad for the grand opening in 1907 read:

 “This Bank is backed by good conservative businessmen who represent $200,000 worth of property.
 It has one of the best safes of any Bank in this part of Kansas and is guaranteed fire and burglar proof.
 Years of business experience on the part of its officers will make it safe, sound and conservative.
 It has at present a fine new building in the course of construction.
 Temporary headquarters are in the W. E. Fallas building just north of the Kauffman House.
 We invite you to come in and look us over and if we merit it should be pleased to have your patronage.”

 F. W. Irwin joined the Bank in 1912 and R. B. Medlin joined the Bank in 1919; these two men owned and operated the Bank until their deaths in 1958.
 In 1945, L. H. Medlin joined his father in the banking business and in 1948, William Chapman also joined FSB.
 In 1958, L. H. Medlin succeeded his father as President, and continued until 1970, when James H. Cross and Boyd L. Mills of Lewis, Kansas, purchased controlling interest in the Bank.
 In June of 1970, Boyd Mills was named President, William B. Griffith elected Executive Vice President, and L. H. Medlin continued as Board Chairman and Trust Officer.
-William B. Griffith and Galyn F. Crossley also served as President for a time.
+William B. Griffith, Galyn F. Crossley, C. Lewis Evins, and Linda Plummer also served as President for a time.

 We’re proud of over 100 years of service to the community and our community bank status.
-If you would like in-depth financial information on Farmers State Bank, including balance sheet, income statement, performance and condition ratios, or demographic information, click here to access the FDIC’s Institutional Directory database.
+If you would like in-depth financial information on Farmers State Bank, including balance sheet, income statement, performance and condition ratios, or demographic information, you may click here to access the FDIC’s Institutional Directory database.
 Our FDIC Certificate # is 1867.
-Then close the browser window to return.